josh-oo/medidex/README.md

 3. The `prod` branch is currently empty we will use it later for CI/CD as soon as we are ready for production.

 # Local Development
-To run a the project locally you need to start the vectorstore first: `docker run -p 6333:6333 -p 6334:6334 -v /backend/_data/qdrant:/qdrant/storage qdrant/qdrant`.
-For the host location an absolute path is required.
+Running the project locally (without docker) requires you to run a local vectorstor: `docker run -p 6333:6333 -p 6334:6334 -v /backend/_data/qdrant:/qdrant/storage qdrant/qdrant`.
+For the storage location (backend/_data/qdrant in this case) an absolute path is required.

-# Database schema
+# Database schema (user management and temporary values)
 SELECT sql FROM sqlite_master WHERE name='your_table_name';
 ```
 CREATE TABLE sqlite_sequence(name,seq)